ZeWLi/Community_evolution/README.md

 `convert_ps_site_count_to_proportion.py`

-The purpose of this script is to convert the PS loci values to proportional data, also remove the gaps in PS loci summary.
+The purpose of this script is to convert the PS loci values to proportional data, and to remove the gaps in the PS loci summary.

 ```bash
 python /data/lizw/script/paml_pipeline/convert_ps_site_count_to_proportion.py 20240228_ps_count_site.txt 0 20240228_ps_count_rm_gap.txt